ahmad-alkadri/ahmad-alkadri.github.io/content/posts/implementing-game-control-part-2.md

 separate goroutines.

-Throughout the entire duration of the game, five major operations or events are likely to occur: the *control* event, which includes actions such as pausing or resuming the game; the *step* event, which refers to advancing by a single step while the game is paused; the *exit* event, which involves quitting the game entirely; the *game over* event, which occurs when the game concludes naturally without being manually terminated by the user; and finally, the potential *error* event.
-The error event could be caused by a wide range of issues and we will delve into this further later in the series.
+Throughout the entire duration of the game, five major operations or events are likely to occur:
+1. the *control* event, which includes actions such as pausing or resuming the game
+2. the *step* event, which refers to advancing by a single step while the game is paused
+3. the *exit* event, which involves quitting the game entirely
+4. the *game over* event, which occurs when the game concludes naturally without being manually terminated by the user;
+5. the potential *error* event.
+The error event could be caused by a wide range of issues but we mostly focus on keyboard event error.

 Given these five major events, we will require a minimum of five channels.
 Each channel will correspond to a specific event and will be responsible for managing